 (1) There are some community acupuncturists in the area who do offer acupuncture at reduced rates.
 I’m happy to recommend you if you want to work with them.

 (2) I also offer payment plans for bigger treatment packages.
 If you’d like to know more about this, please book a consult.

 (3) Your body is designed to heal — which means that there’s a lot you can do to improve your wellbeing even if you never see me.

 One of the easiest ways to do this is with Zhineng qigong.
-I’d recommend taking any of the classes I offer during the year.
-Send me an email if you’d like to receive notifications about when and where Frankly, I believe that if you incorporated qigong into your routine 1-2 times per day, you’d see really great results that over time, fulfill the same needs that acupuncture could fulfill for you.
+I’d recommend signing up for a month of classes I offer during the year.
+Send me an email if you’d like to discuss.
+Frankly, I believe that if you incorporated qigong into your routine 1-2 times per day, you’d see really great results that over time, fulfill the same needs that acupuncture could fulfill for you.

 I still have more questions.